CAPSLOCK042/AutoRoster/README.md

     3. Type in ```pyinstaller --onefile roster_scraping.py```
         - It is possible that PyInstaller will return an error regarding pathlib.
 This may be because you installed pyinstaller as the latest version, and not version 5.1.
     4. After loading, you will see a folder named ```dist``` in the AutoRoster folder.
 Inside should be a ```roster_scraping``` executable file.
 Move this file into the outer AutoRoster folder, in the same folder as json2.js and the other files.
     5. Execute the file.
-It may take a while to load, but once it does, follow the instructions in terminal.
+It may take a while to load, but once it does, follow the instructions in terminal. **The processes above for macOS users only need to be done once!
+Once you have the executable, you can use it for all other rosters created.**
 6. Once the program closes, you should see a newly-created/updated ```data.json``` file in the AutoRoster folder.
 7. Navigate to your copied roster template Illustrator file.
 Go to File>>Scripts>>Other Script and click on ```auto_roster_script.jsx```.
 The file should autopopulate with all players, captains, and managers
 8. After some rearranging and formatting of players and adding graphics, you should be all set!